niyatipatel97/Async-Await/README.md

 ## Async/Await, Actors, Async-Let, Task Groups, Unstructured Concurrency

+This project demonstrates the use of Swift's `async` and `await` features to handle asynchronous programming in an iOS application.
+It includes examples of fetching data from a remote API, performing background tasks, and updating the UI smoothly.

-##App Preview
+## App Preview
 [Click to see app preview](https://drive.google.com/file/d/1gdEw_El3V-jbzdnddiO-T69qtBSB6rsJ/view?usp=sharing)
 ![](https://drive.google.com/file/d/1gdEw_El3V-jbzdnddiO-T69qtBSB6rsJ/view?usp=sharing)

-This project demonstrates the use of Swift's `async` and `await` features to handle asynchronous programming in an iOS application.
-It includes examples of fetching data from a remote API, performing background tasks, and updating the UI smoothly.

 ## Features
 - Fetch data from a remote API using `URLSession` with `async/await`